 Despite these words of warning, I still recommend you stop in Fort Bragg before continuing on with this PCH road trip.

-As you start heading back down towards San Francisco, once you pass the lighthouse you stopped at in Point Arena and before you hit Sea Ranch, you should make a brief stop in the cute, funnily-named Gualala: a beautiful town on the Sonoma coast.
+As you start heading back down towards San Francisco, once you pass the lighthouse you stopped at in Point Arena and before you hit Sea Ranch, you should make a brief stop in the cute town of Gualala on the Sonoma coast.

 Take a short hike and stretch your legs on the Gualala Bluff Trail which starts at Gualala Point for some beautiful views.
 If you got an early start, you could also rent a kayak for an hour of paddling around the Gualala River.